Qarj/WebImblaze-Framework/MANUAL.md

 ### web_server_address

 This is the base domain (and optionally port) where you will be able to access the results through a web browser.

-For testing wif.pl on your own machine, you can simply put in `localhost`
+For testing wif.pl on your own machine, you can simply put in `localhost`.

-If you are running the web server on a port other than 80, it can be specified like this `localhost:8080`
+If you are running the web server on a port other than 80, it can be specified like this `localhost:8080`.

 ```
 web_server_address=my-server.example.com